-This weeks Top Ten focuses entirely on the best Historical Fiction novels (in my option).
-I love history and so therefore love historical fiction novels.
+This week’s Top Ten focuses entirely on the best Historical Fiction novels (in my option).
+I love history and so, therefore, love historical fiction novels.

 What do you think are the best historical fiction novels?
 Let me know in the comments below.

 This is one of my all-time favourite reads.
 Set in the American south just days after the Equal Rights Act is enacted, the story follows Lily who is desperate to know about the mother she accidentally killed as a child.
-A heart wrenching story of family, love and what it means to be human in a difficult time.
+A heart-wrenching story of family, love, and what it means to be human in a difficult time.

-I love a bit of Plantagenet history, and out of the Cousins series by Philippa Gregory this was my favourite book.
-The story of Anne Neville, daughter of Richard Neville otherwise known as The Kingmaker, was first married to Edward, Prince of Wales and later Richard Plantagenet, known as Richard III.
+I love a bit of Plantagenet history, and out of the Cousins series by Philippa Gregory, this was my favourite book.
+The story of Anne Neville, daughter of Richard Neville otherwise known as The Kingmaker, was first married to Edward, Prince of Wales, and later Richard Plantagenet, known as Richard III.
 A gripping historical read about a fascinating point in history.

 Another outstanding favourite of mine.
-Set in Germany, the story follows Michael Berg from teenager to middle-aged man as he deals with the results of an affair he had with a much older women when he was younger.
+Set in Germany, the story follows Michael Berg from teenager to middle-aged man as he deals with the results of an affair he had with a much older woman when he was younger.
 A harrowing, gorgeous read about the times after the second world war.

-If you’re after a Scottish time-travelling romp, and let’s be honest who isn’t?!
+If you’re after a Scottish time-travelling romp and let’s be honest who isn’t?!
 Then this is the ultimate read.
-It’s exciting, sexy and just a little action-packed.
+It’s exciting, sexy, and just a little action-packed.
 Kidding, it’s massively action-packed and has a ton of detail about Scotland in the 18th century.

-If you love a little more straight-forward historical fiction, then I highly recommend The Guernsey Literary and Potato Peel Pie Society as it’s charming as it is romantic.
-Written entirely through letters, this is a lovely story about the invasion of Guernsey and it’s canny inhabitants during the Second World War, and after.
+If you love a little more straightforward historical fiction, then I highly recommend The Guernsey Literary and Potato Peel Pie Society as it’s charming as it is romantic.
+Written entirely through letters, this is a lovely story about the invasion of Guernsey and its canny inhabitants during the Second World War, and after.

 I love a good Greek Mythology re-telling and this was the book that started me off on the search for more of them.
 I love this series, and it’s one of my favourite books from my time at Canelo.
 Utterly captivating historical fiction.